madeline-michaelis/16S_chtc/README.md

 **Purpose:** The purpose of this pipeline is to efficiently analyze long-read sequencing data from 16S rRNA genomic datasets.
 It contains 8 jobs that build upon one another, and generates outputs that are relevant to research questions (including but not limited to phylogenetic trees, diversity and taxonomic analyses, and differential abundance testing results).
 These processes are often time-consuming and complicated.
 By working in HTC Condor, this pipeline allows researchers to streamline their data analysis in a reproducible and effective manner.

-**Cyberinfrastructure & Implementation:** These scripts are meant to be run by HTCondor, a workflow manager that takes in an executable file and a submit file.
-They are meant to be run on the UW-Madison shared campus-computing infrastructure CHTC, but could work on other systems with few modifications.
-The pipeline takes advantage of the high-throughput scaling abilities of HTCondor to submit multiple jobs at the same time.
-For example, if we had an experimental design of 3 treatment, 3 replicate and 3 reference genomes and 10 time points, we would have to perform the steps 3 * 3 * 3 * 10 = 270 times.
-Instead, we write the metadata (information about the sample design) in a comma separated file containing 270 rows, and HTCondor will submit 270 jobs at the same time for us.

 **Uses:** This pipeline can be utilized in research aiming to parse genomic datasets from bacterial communities and generate visualizations based off of their data.
 Due to its reproducibility, it can be utilized in parts or whole for other genomic analysis processes as well.
 It is highly recommended to consult the documentation listed in References below if one is interested in working with this version.

 ## Workflow